• Skip to primary navigation

 Jump to Recipe

-This Green Chili Pork Stew recipe is loaded with wonderful flavor from the fork tender pulled pork, green chile broth, potatoes, hominy, fresh herbs, and a citrusy splash of lime.
-This recipe is made all in one dutch oven so you can enjoy dinner and not worry about all those dishes afterward!
+This Green Chili Pork Stew recipe is loaded with wonderful flavor from the fork-tender pulled pork, green chile broth, potatoes, hominy, fresh herbs, and a citrusy splash of lime.
+A one-pot meal perfect for a cozy night in!

 "This green chili pork stew is hearty, flavorful - and the perfect meal on a cold night!
 The pork is unbelievably tender and pairs so well with green chiles.
 Top the stew with queso fresco, sour cream, and cilantro for a little extra deliciousness."